TylorS/hkt-ts/readme.md

 This means the use of HKTs for your libraries can be opt-in, delivered by an external package, and potentially from the community!

+The type-classes that are provided are primarily designed based on [Static Land](https://github.com/fantasyland/static-land).
+Adding additional type-classes is within scope of this project, but it is a goal to avoid any specific data-structures like Maybe or Either.
+It'd be preferred to push those concerns out to community-based packages.

 ## Installation

 ```sh